xinsheng519/demo3/README.md

 6. Run php artisan db:seed
 7. Run php artisan serve

-- if composer install got issue try to going php.ini find out the extension=gd uncommand it
+- if composer install got issue try to going php.ini find out the extension=gd uncomment it

 ## Notes
 1. I decided not to implement queue processing for the Excel export feature.